camunda/camunda-docs-manual/content/reference/rest/task/comment/get-task-comment.md

 ---

-Retrieves a single task comment by task id and comment id.
+Retrieves a task comment by task id and comment id.

 # Method